MFrontMFront worksStandardElastoViscoPlasticity brickMFront galleryThis document is meant to help new users to find their ways in the

 algorithm used to integrate the state variables’ evolution.
 One highly

-is called Implicit
+used DSL is called Implicit and described a

 strain based behaviour whose integration is based on a generalised